 Crafting a sophisticated influencer marketing program starts with putting true data and auditing at the center of your strategy.
 Without data it’s impossible to make educated, strategic decisions—and because influencer marketing has become a key component of brands’ budgets, making the wrong decisions can be extremely expensive.
-In part two of our influencer marketing series, discover the top ways to center data and insights in your influencer program, as well as your broader digital marketing strategy.
+In part two of how to build an influencer marketing program, discover the top ways to center data and insights in your influencer program, as well as your broader digital marketing strategy.

 One of the most commonly overlooked elements of a brand’s influencer strategy is the “iterate”, or the component of the strategic cycle focused on learning from the past as a way to inform future decision making.
 Brands must focus on working with new influencers, creating new content, and building high-value relationships, as well as consistently auditing their current partners to ensure that they’re contributing to the brand’s overall growth strategy in a meaningful way.

 Regularly auditing your influencer marketing program is important because it forces you to take time for the critical strategic decisions which will ultimately determine its success.
-It’s easy to get stuck in the day-to-day legwork of running your influencer marketing program.
+It’s easy to get stuck in the day-to-day legwork of running your influencer program, whether it's TikTok influencers or another platform.
 We recommend designating specific time blocks to go over your data to ensure it’s up to date and accurate, as well as conduct analysis of previous campaigns to make informed decisions for growth.
 By continually reviewing your set of content creators with fresh eyes, you’ll have clarity on the effectiveness of a relationship long past the vetting stage.

 There are a few steps involved in conducting an effective audit: